Paul-Dempsey/rack-dev-notes/doc/project-structure.md

 ---

-My current plugin is quite complex, with extensive custom UI widgets, and modules that communicate among each other, so the structure is correspondingly more complex than a simpler plugin.
+One of my plugins is quite complex, with extensive custom UI widgets and modules that communicate among each other, so the structure is correspondingly more complex than a simpler plugin.
-My other projects have been much flatter.
+Other projects of mine have been much flatter, but I tend to move to this as I add modules or complexity.

 Some stuff is here that I wouldn't normally keep in source control, but since I'm now switching between Windows, Mac, and Linux, and sometimes need to work away from home,